 Mitsubishi Lancer Evolution

 For years the ‘halo’ Evo has gone head-to-head with the Subaru Impreza STI but the Evo grooved its own niche – the replica of a true rally classic – thanks to Tommi Makinen’s WRC domination.
-It validated its race credentials by being unbelievably quick with physics-defying grip.
+It validated its race credentials by being unbelievably quick with physics-defying grip and to its fans it could even be seen as one of the world’s best looking cars (though that’s pretty debatable).
 Coupled with the fact that the Evo looks utterly bonkers but is as comfortable pootling around the shops or doing the school run as it is tearing up the Welsh countryside, it has been described as the ‘near perfect recipe’ for those looking for affordable yet seriously high performance motoring.
 The boxy looks may date as the years pass but the Evo is a serious car for serious drivers and will still be bolting around tracks in 20 years’ time.

 Bitchin’ Rides: Dave has his hands full trying to build a 1959 Buick Invicta - which pushes the shop to the max - and even to a foundry straight out of medieval times.